 According to Fred Tsao, Senior Policy Council of ICCIR, the general assembly in Illinois has taken a strong stand against the attempts to single people out based on their religion and nation of origin.
 Senate Bill 3488, the Anti-Registry Act received overwhelming bipartisan support in both chambers and is now awaiting Governor Rouner’s signature.

 “Today’s Supreme Court decision makes it all the more urgent for the Governor to stand against bigotry,” Tsao assured.
 “ICCIR along with our partners in the campaign for welcoming Illinois, including Arab American Families Services and CIOGC, urge the Governor to sign SB3488 and make a strong statement against the animist that underlies this administration’s Muslim ban.”
+There is a hope, and the fight is not over.

 “We, as an organization, will continue to oppose all iterations of the travel ban, and we would ask all Americans who believe in the principles of this country join with us in fighting and opposing the travel ban” stated CIOGC Executive Director Abdullah Mitchell.